A Community Based Problem Needs a Community Based Response

 The income tax check-off on Arizona tax forms

-A percentage of the surcharges on fees for marriage licenses, dissolutions and death certificates
+A percentage of the surcharges for marriage licenses, dissolutions, death certificates and notary services

 Adverse Childhood Experiences (ACE) Consortium